Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Conclusions Discussion

+PrePSy is capable of witnessing specific correlations, as demonstrated with the help of a toy model in Section 3.
+In addition to this, we show that PrePSy can also measure specific correlations because of the linear dependence of initial correlations on the signal measured.
+In Section 4, we illustrate the potential of PrePSy to derive information related to the system-environment dynamics from the initial correlation using a cavity QED setup.
+More specifically, PrePSy measures the coupling constant of a spin-photon interaction between NVs and photons of an optical cavity and estimates the effective number of NVs interacting with the cavity in the presence of decoherence.

+Experimentally deploying PrePSy is feasible for a vast array of practically relevant physical systems since PrePSy assumes little about the system-environment state and is motivated for generic quantum systems.
+For color center - cavity QED systems, PrePSy is achievable with current experimental techniques \cite{wan2020large, bhaskar2017quantum, englund2010deterministic} where experimentally spin-photon coupling has been demonstrated.
+The only requirement for applying PrePSy is a clear demarcation of system and environment.
+The system should be such that it is amenable to measurement, projection and rotation.
+Moreover, pulse sequences applied to the system should not affect the environment beyond producing conditional post-measurement states.
+This demarcation can restrict the physical systems PrePSy is applicable to.
+An example in NMR is the inability to separate out a single molecule as the system and the rest as environment because it works on ensemble statistics.

+When experimentally performing PrePSy, 2D spectroscopy is preferred as it aids in quantifying the type of interaction Hamiltonian.
+As population transfer channels vary with different interaction Hamiltonian, so will the 2D image obtained.
+However, for 1D spectroscopy, two different Hamiltonians can give results that are not differentiable.
+For example, if 1D spectroscopy is applied to 3 NVs with pairwise interactions and a closed chain of 4 NVs, the same number of peaks will be visible for both the cases.
+Hence 2D spectroscopy differentiates between these two cases.
+The result of PrePSy for both these cases, as shown in Figure \ref{fig:3vs4spins}, is strikingly different.

-Furthermore, we apply these techniques to hybrid quantum systems.
-For multiple NVs trapped in cavity, we extract effective number of NVs capable of interacting in presence of decoherence and the effective NV-NV interaction by probing a single NV using PrePSy.
-Our method scales favorably with the system size and can hence find applications in characterizing complex quantum systems that might carry initial or intermediate correlations.
+As our method scales favorably with the system size, it can be conveniently applied on NVs with any other form of ancilla \cite{rabl2009strong,li2016hybrid,meesala2016enhanced}.
+We hope this will find applications in characterizing complex quantum systems that have initial or intermediate correlations.